How to make a living from WordPress development without violating the GPL

 Not everyone who works with WordPress for a living necessarily knows exactly where they stand relative to the GPL, and depending on who you ask you may get varying degrees of opinions on the subject.

-To cite an anecdotal example, I once had a developer email me a few years ago insisting that I “hand over a copy” of the Task Rocket website theme (the original theme I custom designed and built specifically to market the Task Rocket product) because, he said – and I’m paraphrasing here – “WordPress is open source and you have to give it to me whether you like it or not” – or some misguided reasoning to that effect.
-While he was completely misinformed, it still serves to illustrate that not everyone knows what rights the GPL actually affords those who work within the WordPress ecosystem.
+To cite an anecdotal example, I once had a developer email me a few years ago demanding that I “hand over a copy” of the Rocket Apps website theme (the original theme that I do not distribute and that I custom designed and built specifically to market my own products) because, he said – and I’m paraphrasing here – “WordPress is open source and you have to give it to me whether you like it or not” – or some misguided reasoning to that effect.
+While he was laughably misinformed, it still serves to illustrate that not everyone knows what rights the GPL actually affords those who work within the WordPress ecosystem.

 I’m sure other developers have similar stories but in case you’re wondering, you absolutely do not have to hand over a copy of your custom theme or plugin – under certain conditions (more on this subject later).